Darick Hall: Philadelphia Phillies

+Pittsburgh Pirates

+On December 21, 2024, Hall signed a minor league contract with the Pittsburgh Pirates.
+In 59 appearances split between the Single-A Bradenton Marauders and Triple-A Indianapolis Indians, he batted a cumulative .202/.306/.290 with four home runs and 24 RBI.
+Hall was released by the Pirates organization on August 6, 2025.

 Personal life

 Hall's grandfather, James "Bo" Hall, played minor league baseball in the San Francisco Giants organization and was the head baseball coach at Cochise College and Eastern Arizona College.
 His uncle, Shane Hall, played three seasons in the Boston Red Sox organization.